Five Fingered Chain Mail Glove, Size Extra Large

 Steel mesh fabric gloves protect against damage, wounds and cuts that can occur while working on meats or performing other activities.

-Our five-finger gloves come in different sizes which can be recognized by the letter printed on the buckle and integrated coloured stamp.
+Our five-finger gloves come in different sizes which can be recognised by the letter printed on the buckle and integrated coloured stamp.

 The little buckle allows to adjust the glove to any wrist size.